Genetic optimization of ansatz expressibility for enhanced variational quantum algorithm performance: Results

 \subsubsection{Time taken for classical optimization}

 Beyond the quantum resources required, the classical computational cost of the ansatz search is a key consideration.
-Fig.\ref{fig:cir_gen_time} shows the runtime of our GA framework, revealing that the optimization time scales with both the number of qubits and depth for all gate sets.
+Figure \ref{fig:cir_gen_time} shows the runtime of our GA framework, revealing that the optimization time scales with both the number of qubits and depth for all gate sets.
 This scaling with both qubit count and depth is further quantified in Table \ref{tab:execution-time-kn}.
 Gate sets also have an impact on the computational cost.
 However, the classical runtime should be viewed as a one-time investment rather than a recurring operational cost.
-Once the GA discovers an optimal circuit structure, that ansatz becomes a general-purpose tool that can be reused across different Hamiltonian and VQA problems without repeating the search process.
+Once the GA discovers an optimal circuit structure, that ansatz becomes a reusable tool for different Hamiltonian and VQA problems, without repeating the search process.
 This approach effectively amortizes the classical overhead.